 2. Data protection officer

-If you have any questions regarding data protection or need additional information on data protection-related processes on our website, please feel free to contact our data protection officer at Datenschutzbeauftragter(at)bbh-online.de.
+If you have any questions regarding data protection or require additional information on data protection-related processes on our website, please feel free to contact our data protection officer at Datenschutzbeauftragter(at)bbh-online.de.

 3. Information on the collection and processing of data

 You can visit our website without registration or logging in.
 We only collect, store or use personal data to the extent that this is provided for in the following provisions and we have a lawful basis to do so or you have consented to it.
 The provision of personal data or giving consent is, in principle, voluntary.
 There will, in essence, not be any negative effects for you if you do not give us your consent or provide us with personal data.

 “Personal data” means any information relating to an identified or identifiable natural person.
 Personal data include, in particular, name, address, email address, gender, date of birth, phone number, age and bank details.